Diamondback Energy (FANG)

 AI Analysis | Feedback

-Diamondback Energy (FANG) is an independent oil and natural gas company focused on the acquisition, development, exploration, and exploitation of unconventional oil and associated natural gas reserves.
-As such, it sells its crude oil, natural gas, and natural gas liquids primarily to other companies.
+Diamondback Energy (FANG) is an independent oil and natural gas company focused on exploration and production.
+As such, it sells its commodities (crude oil, natural gas, and natural gas liquids) primarily to other companies in the energy sector, rather than to individuals.
+Based on its financial disclosures, Diamondback Energy has identified the following as major customers:- Phillips 66 (NYSE: PSX)

 AI Analysis | Feedback